-Some scientific questions cannot (yet) be addressed reliably with ML-based climate emulators.
-In particular, emulators trained only on historical data are of limited use for \textit{projecting} future climate states.
-This differs from weather emulation, where short-term forecasts can often be made from the current atmosphere \citep[\eg][]{price2025probabilistic}.
-Unlike physical climate models, climate emulators do not explicitly represent Earth system feedbacks, such as sea-ice–albedo interactions, and are therefore unable to sufficiently generalize under changing climatic conditions \citep{ullrich2025recommendations}.
-For similar reasons, they are also less naturally suited to counterfactual analyses, which can be implemented more directly in physical simulators through controlled interventions on model components or forcings.

 Ultimately, emulator selection is a process of matching the specific requirements of a research question with the proven properties of a model.
 A researcher interested in quantifying the uncertainty of extremes, for example, will only deem an emulator useful and trustworthy if its distributional properties have been rigorously tested.
-While we recommend that ML researchers perform extensive, purpose-oriented validation, we acknowledge that it is impossible to address every potential research question when first presenting a new method.
-However, if there is no evidence that a model is likely to fit the specific scope, the risk of using it may outweigh its potential benefits.
+While we recommend that ML researchers perform extensive, purpose-oriented validation, we acknowledge that it is impossible to address every potential research question when presenting a new method.
+However, if there is no evidence that a model is likely to fit the specific scope, the perceived risk of wasting the applied researcher's time may outweigh the potential benefits.

-After deciding for an emulator, the applied researcher should further validate that it adequately captures the events they are interested in.
-Much like the standard procedure for selecting physical climate model data, this process usually involves benchmarking against observations or reanalysis data to ensure it makes sense for her application.
+After deciding on an emulator, the applied researcher should further validate that it adequately captures the phenomena they are interested in.
+Much like the standard procedure for selecting physical climate model data, this process usually involves validation against observations or reanalysis data.
 After this validation step, the data can be used in the same way as validated output from a physical climate model.